rob-derosa/CustomVisionHack/guide/backend_guide.md

 <br/><img src="resources/portal_create_new_functions_app.png" width="75%" />
 1. Enter in a name for the app (e.g. `myfunctionsapp` - this must be unique but don't worry, the portal will tell you if it's not)
 1. Choose your Azure Subscription
-1. Choose "Create new" for the resource group and copy the same value you used for your app name into the Resource Group Name field (we'll create all of our resources under this same Resource Group)
+1. Choose "Create new" for the resource group and give it a unique name (we'll create all of our resources under this same Resource Group)
-1. Choose "Use existing", and select the resource group you created in the previous section
 1. Choose a region (any region is fine)
 1. Leave the rest of the settings as default
 1. Optionally, for easy access, click the "Pin to dashboard" checkbox